 Make sure to plan your approach.
 Will you use a team line?
 For example, will your captain be the “Taoiseach”, with the rest of the team acting as “cabinet members”?
 Each of your points or arguments will arise from your ministerial position.

 Any offer of employment is subject to a medical check with a Concern approved Doctor and satisfactory references.
 We will contact three referees, one to be from your current or most recent previous employer.

 In response to donors funding requirements and our determination to ensure that funds are used in an exclusively humanitarian manner, it is our policy that all job offers are conditional on our ensuring that potential employees’ names do not appear on counter terrorism lists generated by the United Nations, European Union or the United States.

-Anyone working for Concern must agree to conduct themselves in a manner consistent with the Concern Staff Code of Conduct and the Programme Participant Protection Policy.
+Anyone working for Concern must agree to conduct themselves in a manner consistent with the Concern Staff Code of Conduct and the Associated Policies to Concern's Code of Conduct.
 Each of which is intended to ensure the appropriate behaviour of Concern staff and ensure the maximum protection of programme participants.